julian-klode/jak-fintools/README.md

 > bin/import_mintos.py

+Processes daily reports from Mintos and generates files in the following formats:

-Produces a .csv file suitable for importing with [portfolio performance](http://portfolio-performance.info/), by reading daily mintos email notifications from your notmuch maildir.
+- A CSV file suitable for importing with [portfolio performance](http://portfolio-performance.info/)
+- A journal file suitable for use with ledger/hledger/etc.

 ## Licensing